TehBrian/RestrictionHelper/README.md

 ## Contributing
 Feel free to submit a pull-request or file an issue.
-Additionally, implementations of restriction checkers for popular protection plugins are greatly appreciated!
+Additionally, implementations of restrictions for popular plugins are greatly appreciated!